LuckeeDev/fnad/README.md

 ```

 ## Additional information
-Additional information is available, in italian, in the description of the program written for the exam.
+Additional information is available, in Italian, in the description of the program written for the exam.
 It can be found at the [following link](https://luckeedev.github.io/LuTeX/fnad.pdf).